-If you're looking for a simple, green salad to pair with your entrée, then these low calorie salad recipes from Cooking Light are the perfect mate.
+If you're looking for a simple, green salad to pair with your entrée, then these low calorie salad recipes are the perfect mate.
 Savor seriously tasty salads with all the flavors you love and the convenience you need.

 Spinach Salad with Gorgonzola, Pistachios, and Pepper Jelly VinaigretteRed pepper jelly adds a snappy note to the vinaigrette that makes this simple salad memorable.
 You can prepare the vinaigrette earlier in the day and refrigerate; let it come to room temperature before tossing it with the spinach.